WHY GO: What’s so great about Jersey City NJ?

 Next door to Koro Koro, satisfy your cocoa cravings at the real deal Choc O Pain French Bakery and Cafe.
 Half of the pastries feature chocolate, including the “fly out the door” Kouign (pronounced “Queen”) – caramelized min-croissants with chocolate chips.
 Uh oh.
 Cholesterol be damned.

 EAT: Locals Recommend

 Stay right on the pier with unparalleled views of lower Manhattan at the Hyatt Regency Jersey City.
 These are especially sweeping from the chic restaurant/lounge, Vue.
 Rooms are Hyatt fine, with updated cloudlike bedding and granite counter bathrooms.
-Rates start at $230 per night.